strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 When it is created, the `KafkaRebalanceAssemblyOperator` doesn't run any rebalancing.
 This is because it doesn't represent an "actual" rebalance request to get an optimization proposal, but it's just the place where configuration related to auto-rebalancing is defined.
 The user can specify rebalancing goals and options, such as `skipHardGoalCheck`, within the resource.
-When such a "template" `KafkaRebalance` custom resource is referenced within the `spec.cruiseControl.autoRebalance.config` field for one or more modes, the operator asks to Cruise Control for an optimization proposal with such configuration.
+When such a "template" `KafkaRebalance` custom resource is referenced by the `spec.cruiseControl.autoRebalance.config` field for one or more modes, the operator asks to Cruise Control for an optimization proposal with such configuration.
 If the `mode` and `brokers` fields are set, they will be just ignored because the resource doesn't represent an "actual" rebalancing.
 Even the `rebalanceDisk` field will be ignored because it doesn't make sense to run an intra-broker related rebalancing on brokers being removed/added.